BGafo/COmputer-Architecture/README.md

 Cache blocking
 You may want to read about cache blocking, which is the main technique you can use to improve cache performance for this part.
 Further information is in the class lecture, in the lecture slides, the textbook supplementary slides, the textbook, and in this writeup: http://csapp.cs.cmu.edu/3e/waside/waside-blocking.pdfLinks to an external site.

-5. cacheOblivious: Optimizing matrix transpose for better performance with a cache (medium) (30 points) In this fifth part of the assignment, you will improve a program that does matrix transpose so that it works better with a cache.
+5. cacheOblivious: Optimizing matrix transpose for better performance with a cache In this fifth part of the assignment, you will improve a program that does matrix transpose so that it works better with a cache.
 You will be working with the pa5/matTrans/ and pa5/cacheOblivious/ directories for this part.
 The pa5/matTrans/ directory contains a fully written matrix transposition program pa5/matTrans/matTrans.c, its pa5/matTrans/autograder.py testing script, test cases in pa5/matTrans/tests/, and expected answers in pa5/matTrans/answers/.
 The pa5/cacheOblivious/ directory is where you will write your optimized version of matrix transposition in pa5/cacheOblivious/cacheOblivious.c.

 Correctness